csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 However, this feature is a combination of Vim’s power _and_ us leaving handy markers for Vim to work with.
 If you aren’t using Vim, or a similarly powerful text editor, then these benefits will not be quite so apparent.
-If you fancy learning Vim—and I really would recommend it—simply open your terminal and run:
+If you fancy learning Vim — and I really would recommend it — simply open your terminal and run:

     $ vimtutor